 2. Mediterranean Rice

-3. Japanese Rice
+3. Indian Rice

 Do you love the gently spiced rice at Indian restaurants?
 Now you can make it at home!
 Cook basmati rice with 1 cinnamon stick, 6 whole cloves, and 2 garlic cloves (use water or broth).
 Remove the cinnamon, cloves, and garlic before serving.